devoxa/prisma-relay-cursor-connection/README.md

 // { around: [{ cursor: "ArXdF...", isCurrent: true, page: 1 }, { cursor: "ArXdF...", isCurrent: false, page: 2 }]}
 ```

+When working with page cursors, your prisma models _must_ have an `id String  @id @default(cuid())` .
+This shouldn't be too much of a constraint, as you will likely be using this for the [Object Identification pattern](https://relay.dev/graphql/objectidentification.htm).

 ## Contributing